vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 The examples in this section demonstrate how to direct traffic to and from virtual container hosts and the other elements in your environment, how to set static IPs, how to configure container VM networks, and how to configure a virtual container host to use a proxy server.

 <a name="networks"></a>
-### Specify External, Management, and Client Networks ###
+### Specify Public, Management, and Client Networks ###

 In addition to the mandatory bridge network, if your vCenter Server environment includes multiple networks, you can direct different types of traffic to different networks.

-- You can direct the traffic between the virtual container host, container VMs, and the internet to a specific network by specifying the `external-network` option.
-If you do not specify the `external-network` option, the virtual container host uses the default VM Network for external network traffic.
+- You can direct the traffic between the virtual container host, container VMs, and the internet to a specific network by specifying the `public-network` option.
+If you do not specify the `public-network` option, the virtual container host uses the default VM Network for public network traffic.
 - You can direct traffic between ESXi hosts, vCenter Server, and the virtual container host to a specific network by specifying the `--management-network` option.
-If you do not specify the `--management-network` option, the virtual container host uses the external network for management traffic.
+If you do not specify the `--management-network` option, the virtual container host uses the public network for management traffic.
 - You can designate a specific network for use by the Docker API by specifying the `--client-network` option.
-If you do not specify the `--client-network` option, the Docker API uses the external network.
+If you do not specify the `--client-network` option, the Docker API uses the public network.

 **IMPORTANT**: A virtual container host supports a maximum of 3 distinct network interfaces.
-Because the bridge and container networks require their own distributed port groups, at least two of the external, client, and management networks must share a network interface.
+Because the bridge and container networks require their own distributed port groups, at least two of the public, client, and management networks must share a network interface.

 This example deploys a virtual container host with the following configuration:

 - Specifies the user name, password, datacenter, cluster, image store, bridge network, and name for the virtual container host.
-- Directs external and management traffic to network 1 and Docker API traffic to network 2.
+- Directs public and management traffic to network 1 and Docker API traffic to network 2.
 Note that the network names are wrapped in quotes, because they contain spaces.
 Use single quotes if you are using `vic-machine` on a Linux or Mac OS system and double quotes on a Windows system.

 <pre>vic-machine<i>-darwin</i><i>-linux</i><i>-windows</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1
 --compute-resource cluster1
 --image-store datastore1
 --bridge-network vic-bridge
---external-network 'network 1'
+--public-network 'network 1'
 --management-network 'network 1'
 --client-network 'network 2'
 --name vch1